Skip to main content

 Understanding the source map

-The source map is really just a JSON document that has a few properties:
+The source map is a JSON document with a few properties:

-• version - indicating the source map standard's version
+• version - the source map standard’s version

 • file - the transpiled filename

-• names: a list of symbol names used by the following, mappings entry
+• names - a list of symbol names used by the mappings entry

-So we have the generated filename, the source and the mapping between the two that uses Base 64 VLQ (Variable-Length Quality) encoding.
-This encoding stores letters against numbers: for example 0 - A, 1 - C so on and so forth.
-(There are some online Base64 VLQ (de)coders available)
+So we’ve got the generated filename, the source, and the mapping between the two using Base 64 VLQ (Variable-Length Quantity) encoding.
+This encoding stores letters against numbers: for example 0 - A, 1 - C and so on.
+(There are some online Base64 VLQ (de)coders available.)

 Interpret Base 64 VLQ

-We can use a source map visualization tool to actually explore how the mapping works.
-This tool is really great at showing us how the original source (app.ts) maps to the generated file (app.js) pretty much term by term.
+We can use a source map visualisation tool to explore how the mapping works.
+It’s excellent at showing how the original source (app.ts) maps to the generated file (app.js) term by term.

 Use the maps for debugging

-Now that we have a source map available we can open the application in a browser and see that under the 'Sources' tab (for Chrome) or 'Debug' (Firefox/Safari) the original .ts file also appears:
+With a source map in place, we can open the application in a browser.
+Under the “Sources” tab (Chrome) or “Debug” tab (Firefox/Safari), the original .ts file appears: